ykatamish/EECS-481-Project/README.md

 # EECS-481-Project

 **Project Description:**
 A web app project to transcribe recordings using Google speech to text API.
 Since the project is not fully deployed on a server, it requires a lot of quick setups on the local machine where it will be run.
 The instruction have only been tested on MAC.
-There is a directory names "sample audio files" which are usefull for testing the upload feature.
+There is a directory named "sample audio files" which contains some .wav files that are useful for testing.

 **List of implemented features:**
 - Recording from the computer microphone (10 second per interval)
-- Uploading an audio file for transcription (only accepts .wav files)
+- Uploading an audio file for transcription (only accepts .wav files of reasonable length)
 - Download the lecture transcripts (in .txt format)
 - Data persistence in the browser cache (persists if tab is closed)
 - Ability to clear file history (using "Clear History" button)